pydata/xarray/doc/user-guide/pandas.rst

 The previous example shows that the conversion is not reversible (lossy roundtrip) and that the size of the ``datasets`` increases.

-Another approach is to use a lossless and reversible conversion (e.g Third party `ntv-pandas`__ libraries).
+Another approach is to use a lossless and reversible conversion (e.g with the third-party `ntv-pandas`__ library).
 A dataset can then be shared between several tools.

 __ https://github.com/loco-philippe/ntv-pandas